mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ```

-This CM script will run all dependendent scripts in above sequence, aggregate environment variable and `state` dictionary,
+This CM script will run all dependent scripts in above sequence, aggregate environment variable and `state` dictionary,
 and will then run native scripts.

-You can also turn on specific dependencies based on some values oin specific environment variables in the pipeline as follows:
+You can also turn on specific dependencies based on some values in specific environment variables or min/max version (if supported)
+in this pipeline as follows:

 ```json